A few weeks back, I shared why I feel boondocking is more memorable than staying in RV parks.

 While you never know exactly what you will find in the boondocks, pleasant surprises seem to come with the territory.
 The following are a few surprises my wife and I recently experienced in our western travels.

 Pulling off to boondock along Indian Ranch Road in California’s Panamint Valley, I noticed a patch of rain exposed gravel that appeared to be different and more densely clustered than other portions of our campsite.

-After setting up camp I took a closer look and discovered that the rocks looked more like a discard pile from a rock hound than occurring natural.
-The specimens were a different in both shape and color than the others, picking up a dusty black piece and holding it up to the sun I quickly realized it was obsidian!
+After setting up camp I took a closer look and discovered that the rocks looked more like a discard pile from a rock hound than occurring naturally.
+The specimens were different in both shape and color than the others, picking up a dusty black piece and holding it up to the sun I quickly realized it was obsidian!

 Wow, quite the surprise!
 What was obsidian doing out in the middle of a valley?
 Was it deposited by a recent rock hound like I first thought, or was it left by a Native American hundreds or thousands of years ago and only recently exposed by a flash flood?